QubitProducts/qubit-cli/README.md

 A client to facilitate local development of experiences for the qubit platform

 ## Features

-Fast previewing
-- built in experience server for instant preview on any website
-- live hot reloading

-Use with your own preferred development environment
+Develop experiences using your preferred development environment
 - use your local editor/IDE of choice to write experience code
 - use your own workflow and versioning tools
 - write and run local unit tests

+Iterate quickly with fast feedback loops by using the built in live previewing and hot reloading server
+- built in experience server for instant preview on any website
+- live hot reloading

 Automate your workflow
 - create new experiences or clone existing ones
 - push remote changes to the platform
 - pull remote changes from the platform
 - publish | pause | resume your experience

-Templates
-- speed up local development
-- share ideas and examples

 ## Installation